 The Board's Plan, when approved, was acknowledged as aggressive, but achievable.
 The activities of the current year appear focused on a structured, disciplined approach pursued in the context of long-term financial improvements.
-The focus of the Board and the FEC in 2022 continued an emphasis on creating a sustainable financial environment.
-After achieving a sustainable level of financial health, the focus can shift to creating an environment for a fiscally thriving institution, followed by a focus on moving to a tuition-free environment.
+The focus of the Board and the FEC in 2023 continued to emphasize creating a

 The Board's Plan appropriately projected a way forward to eliminate the structural operating deficits and to produce and grow financial resources to an appropriate level.
-With the positive operating performance of the past four years, the structural deficit would appear eliminated and the focus on restoring financial resources to allow a return to full tuition scholarships is reasonable.
+With the positive operating performance of the past five years, the structural deficit would appear eliminated and the focus on restoring financial resources to allow a return to full tuition scholarships is reasonable.
 The most significant initiatives that move Cooper Union from large structural deficits to sustainable operating surpluses are the contractual changes in the lease agreement on the Chrysler Building (which increased rents starting from \$20.1 million in 2018 to \$32.5 million in 2019 through 2027), enhanced philanthropy, and the continuation of the current tuition plan, which moves to full-tuition scholarships over time by providing annual increments in scholarship levels.

 The largest contractual challenge Cooper Union faces relates to the continuation of the revenue streams associated with the Chrysler Building, both in terms of the rental payments as well as the tax equivalency payments ("TEP").
-While all payments are current, the change in ownership of the Chrysler Building lease three years ago and the recent disruption in the New York City real estate market raises concerns that these primary revenue streams may undergo additional modifications from the Plan.
+While all payments are current as of June 30, 2023, the change in ownership of the Chrysler Building lease four years ago and the recent disruption in the New York City real estate market raises concerns that these primary revenue streams may undergo additional modifications from the Plan.